ceph/ceph/doc/radosgw/admin.rst

 Ceph Object Storage user management refers to users of the Ceph Object Storage service (i.e., not the Ceph Object Gateway as a user of the Ceph Storage Cluster).
-You must create a user, access key and secret to enable end users to interact with Ceph Object Gateway services.
+You must create a user, access key and secret key to enable end users to interact with Ceph Object Gateway services.

 There are two user types: